Why should you apply for a business credit?

 A net-30 account is one that extends you 30 days to pay the bill in full after you have purchased products.
 It’s vendor credit that allows you to buy now and pay later.
 Vendors that report those payments to commercial credit agencies help your company establish strong business credit.

 Before jumping in and applying for these accounts, it is crucial that your business entity is structured correctly.
 If you are sure that it is, then jump right in.
-On the other hand, if you are not sure, check out our post 12 Steps To Starting Your Business.
 If you still have questions after reading, grab our FREE Business Credit Building Tips Cheat Sheet.

 1. Office Depot/OfficeMax